OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/07-relay-controlling-circuits.md

 ## Isolated Control with the Relay Expansion {#maker-kit-relay-controlling-circuits}

-In this tutorial, we'll use a switch with the Omega Relay Expansion to turn a buzzer on or off.
+In this expriment, we'll use a switch with the Omega Relay Expansion to turn a buzzer on or off.
 Along the way, we'll be looking into why relays are useful, and go into more detail regarding pitfalls when interacting with hardware.